Grimm67123/GrimmBot/README.md

 **Which LLMs work?** Any model supported by [LiteLLM](https://github.com/BerriAI/litellm) — Gemini, GPT, Claude, Ollama, LM Studio, Groq, Mistral, and others.

 **Can I use fully local/offline models?** Yes.
 For example, for Ollama, set `LLM_MODEL=ollama/your-model` and GrimmBot connects to your host's Ollama via `host.docker.internal`.
 No internet needed for the agent itself.
+Right now, only Ollama, LocalAI, text gen, vLLM and LM Studio are supported.

 **How does the wormhole work?** The `wormhole/` folder is shared between your host and the container.
 Place files there for the agent to access, or retrieve files the agent creates.